w3c/wot/proposals/deliverable-proposals/discovery.md

       but would be lighter-weight to implement and use.</li>
   <li>Geolocation.
 Many WoT use cases have identified a need to
       limit discovery by geographic location.
-To support this, a standard way to encode geolocation metadata is needed and query mechanisms that can filter by this metadata.
+To support this, a standard way to encode geolocation metadata is needed (or several ways, each identified using a profile) and query mechanisms that can filter by this metadata.
 Geolocation metadata should be aligned with existing standards, and should support both static and dynamic situations.</li>